 This master plan is intended to establish formalised objectives and principles to inform the management of the park over the next 10 years, including further development of the track network to ensure that the facility is able to support and promote the current growth in recreational mountain biking in the region.
 Any growth must align with the conservation and ecological restoration aspirations that have defined the park to date, which are consistent with the Council's Outer Green Belt Management Plan and Biodiversity Plan (Our Natural Capital).
 The master plan has been informed by engagement with a range of stakeholders.
 Seven workshops with Council personnel, the Supporters, mountain bike groups and other general users have been supported by user surveys (undertaken by the Supporters prior to this process) and strava data (an app that tracks runs and rides using GPS) to provide an understanding of the existing user profile and status of the park.
 Focussed discussions on existing constraints, issues and aspirations for future improvements have provided a basis for recommendations relating to further development and management frameworks required to facilitate implementation of these.
 This includes extensive new track development, modification to existing tracks and redevelopment of the main car park area to address existing access issues.
+Formal consultation took place between 7 November and 12 December 2016.
+128 submissions were received.
+The final plan was completed in April 2017.

-These works are intended to help Makara Peak maintain its status as a facility of regional significance, and provide a world-class experience for riders of different technical skill levels and experience.
+Implementation of the plan will help Makara Peak maintain its status as a facility of regional significance, and provide a world-class experience for riders of different technical skill levels and experience.
 As the majority of visitors are intermediate users (Grades 3 and 4), the Master Plan will make sure new tracks and increased itineraries or loops are available in this grade range.
 In addition, it is concluded that significant parts of the track network and overall site (ie Southwest and Northern Tracks) are currently underused and offer opportunities to increase scope and scale.
 The Master Plan therefore proposes extensive new track development (and redevelopment of some existing tracks) to expand into these areas with the added benefit of improved access for conservation restoration.